AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Related Work

-\textbf{Few-shot Object Detection. }There are several attempts to solve the problem of few-shot object detection.
+{\bfseries Few-shot Object Detection.} While substantial progress has been made in few-shot classification, the problem of few-shot object detection is relatively unsolved, since object localization should be additionally processed in the scenario where distracting irrelevant objects may exist or even there is no object within an image.
 LSTD~\cite{chen2018lstd} applies transfer learning technique in object detection with limited examples and demonstrates its effectiveness.
 TFA~\cite{wang2020frustratingly} proposes that only fine-tuning the last layer of existing detectors is crucial and effective despite its simplicity.
 Metric learning widely explored in few-shot classification can be extended to few-shot object detection.
 For example, RepMet~\cite{karlinsky2019repmet} scores the pair-wise similarity between embedded features of input query and support images. \cite{fan2020few} incorporates attention mechanism into RPN (Region Proposal Network) and explicitly defines a multi-relation detector to suppress detection of the background.
 Recently, methods based on meta-learning have been a popular trend.
 FSRW~\cite{kang2019few} attaches a reweighting module with YOLOv2~\cite{redmon2017yolo9000} to adjust the full input image features using class-attentive vectors of support images, while Meta R-CNN~\cite{yan2019meta} applies reweighting on RoI features based on Faster R-CNN~\cite{ren2015faster}.
 MetaDet~\cite{wang2019meta} presents a meta-model to predict the parameters of category-agnostic and category-specific components in a detector, separately.
 FSDetView~\cite{Xiao2020FSDetView} applys a slightly more complicated feature aggregation scheme to further improve the detection performance and evaluation reliability.